English Editing for Italian PhD Students

 No AI tools

 AI editing tools identify grammatical errors but miss the rhetorical and register problems that most affect Italian PhD students' English writing.
 They can't identify a literature review that's too comprehensive, a discussion that opens with a research question restatement, or a conclusion that introduces new material.
 They can't evaluate whether your hedging is calibrated appropriately to the strength of your evidence.
-Human editing is not interchangeable with AI editing for academic manuscripts.
+Human editing isn't interchangeable with AI editing for academic manuscripts.
 Many journals now require a certificate confirming human native English editing specifically because they recognize this distinction.

 The ability to choose your own editor